dcpasha/recipe-management/Readme.md

 ### Readme file
-# Create a description of the project
+- Create a description of the project
-# Main functionality
+- Main functionality
+- Visuals
-# Stack
+- Project Stack